Optimal operating parameters for next-generation xenon gas time projection chambers: Detector Design Considerations

 \subsection{Detector Technology}

-The use of gas additives can significantly change the operation of the detector, impacting a variety of different properties with advantages and disadvantages.
+The use of gas additives can significantly change the operation of the detector, impacting a variety of different properties, introducing both advantages and disadvantages.
 We consider three modes of operation, considering gas additives that alter the diffusion extent but also the fundamental detector gas technology where certain technologies are more well-established than others.
-These include (i) noble element gas additives for an \textit{Electroluminescent TPC}, (ii) molecular gas additives for a \textit{Topology TPC}, and (iii) near diffusion-free tracks for an \textit{Ion TPC}.
+These are (i) noble element gas additives for an \textit{Electroluminescent TPC}, (ii) molecular gas additives for a \textit{Topology TPC}, and (iii) near diffusion-free tracks for an \textit{Ion TPC}.

-\textbf{Electroluminescent TPC}: An electroluminescent TPC preserves the use of VUV scintillation light and the use of the S1/S2 signals through the use of pure xenon or xenon-noble-element gas mixtures.
+\textbf{Electroluminescent TPC}: An electroluminescent TPC preserves the use of $\sim$ 175 nm VUV scintillation light and the use of the S1/S2 signals through the use of pure xenon or xenon-noble-element gas mixtures.
 This includes the well-established NEXT TPC technology~\cite{NEXT2021_SensitivityTonneNEXT}.
-Such detectors have demonstrated energy resolutions below 1\% FWHM and plausibly could reach resolutions towards 0.5\% FWHM~\cite{Hikida2025_AXEL, Renner2019_NEXTWhiteCalibration}.
-Furthermore, the timing difference between the S1 and S2 signals is an effective method for obtaining 3D reconstruction of event positions that can be used for rejecting radon induced backgrounds to negligible levels (see Sec.~\ref{sec:analysisChall}).
+Such detectors have demonstrated energy resolutions below 1\% FWHM and plausibly could reach resolutions towards 0.5\% FWHM~\cite{10.1093/ptep/ptaf066, Renner2019_NEXTWhiteCalibration}.
+Furthermore, the timing difference between the S1 and S2 signals is an effective method for obtaining 3D reconstruction of event positions that can be used for rejecting radon induced or other backgrounds to negligible levels (see Sec.~\ref{sec:analysisChall}).

-The use of $^4$He can be used for reducing the transverse diffusion by about a factor of two compared with pure xenon while also being compatible with EL with reductions in the total yield by up to 2-3\% for 10-15\% helium~\cite{Fernandes2020_LowDiffusionXeHe,Felkai2018_HeXeMixtures, McDonald2019_XeHeDiffusion}.
+The use of $^4$He can be used for reducing the transverse diffusion by about a factor of two compared with pure xenon while also being compatible with EL with reductions in the total yield by up to 2-3\% for 10-15\% helium by pressure~\cite{Fernandes2020_LowDiffusionXeHe,Felkai2018_HeXeMixtures, McDonald2019_XeHeDiffusion}.
 Cosmogenic backgrounds associated with neutrons may be mitigated by a further addition of up to 5\% $^3$He due to its high neutron capture cross section~\cite{Rogers2020_Xe137Backgrounds}.